Dynamic Resource Allocation with Karma: An Experimental Study: Results

 \subsection{Fairness Results}

-Figure~\ref{fig:efficiency-gains} shows that in addition to achieving overall efficiency gains, the karma allocation is more efficient than random allocation for both the lower/less fortunate and the higher/more fortunate halves of the population.
-To provide finer grained insight on the fairness of karma, Figure~\ref{fig:efficiency-gain-percentiles} further shows the mean efficiency gain \emph{per population decile} for the four treatments.
-It is important to note that while the efficiency gain~\eqref{eq:efficiency-gain} is defined with respect to the ex-ante expected score under random allocation, not the whole population realizes this score ex-post.
-To account for the fact that there will be more or less fortunate individuals under random allocation, Figure~\ref{fig:efficiency-gain-percentiles} also shows the ex-post mean efficiency gains per population decile for random allocation, with the $95\%$ confidence interval estimated from 1000 independent simulations per treatment.
-The key feature to observe is that in all treatments, $90\%$ of the population achieve higher efficiency in the karma scheme than the random scheme.
+Figure~\ref{fig:mean-efficiency-gains-individuals} shows that in addition to achieving overall efficiency gains, the karma allocation is more efficient than random allocation in the upper/more fortunate half of the population, and not much less efficient than random in the lower/less fortunate half.
+To provide finer-grained insight on the fairness of karma, Figure~\ref{fig:mean-efficiency-gain-per-percentile} further shows the mean individual-level efficiency gain \emph{per population decile} for the four treatments.
+It is important to note that while the individual-level efficiency gain (Equation~\eqref{eq:efficiency-gain}) is defined with respect to the ex-ante expected score under random allocation given the urgency realization, not the whole population realizes this score ex-post.
+To control for the fact that there will be more or less fortunate individuals due to randomness under random allocation, Figure~\ref{fig:mean-efficiency-gain-per-percentile} also shows the ex-post mean efficiency gains per population decile for random allocation (as well as the other theoretical benchmarks introduced in Section~\ref{sec:benchmarks}).
+The key feature to observe is that in all treatments, $90\%$ of the experimental subjects achieve higher efficiency in the karma treatments than if the allocations were random.
 Only the lowest decile is worse-off in karma than random.
-This decile is dominated by non-adopters whose bids defaulted to zero due to inactivity (number of non-adopters: low stake-binary: 9/100; low stake-full range: 6/100; high stake-binary: 7/100; high stake-full range: 5/100).
-Non-adopters achieve particularly low scores as with a consistent bid of zero it is very unlikely to get granted priority.
+Recall that as per Table~\ref{tab:dropouts-timeouts}, this decile is dominated by dropouts whose bids defaulted to zero due to inactivity, leading to particularly low scores.
+If dropouts are excluded, cf. Figure~\ref{fig:mean-efficiency-gain-per-percentile-non-dropouts} in~\ref{sec:robustness-mean-median}, a Pareto improvement over random is observed across all deciles in almost all treatments.
+Comparing instead to the turn-taking benchmark, which results in lower variability in ex-post efficiency gains than random, we find that $80\%$ (and $90\%$ if dropouts are excluded) of the experimental subjects achieve higher efficiency in the karma treatments than if simple, urgency-unaware turn-taking was followed.
+Moreover, these insights are qualitatively similar if we plot medians instead of means, cf. Figure~\ref{fig:mean-median-efficiency-gain-per-percentile-with-without-dropouts} in~\ref{sec:robustness-mean-median}.